Step into Christmas with these essential tips for small e-retailers

 But while additional sales are at the top of every ecommerce entrepreneur’s Christmas list, they come with additional listings, orders, shipping, invoicing and data to enter into your inventory, accounting and reporting software.
 That’s a lot of time to magic-up in a season fully of parties, nativity plays and your own Christmas shopping.
 But don’t despair.

 We’ve got the e-retail tips that will give you the gift of extra sales and extra time this Christmas.

 It’s all too easy to get into a pre-Christmas frenzy, no matter how much you promised to be more organised this year.
 And, as seasonal orders build up, it only gets worse.
 But it’s never too late to implement a routine into the chaos.

-The more tight your routine, the quicker you will become at fulfilling your orders, the greater the chance you will keep on top of stock levels across your sales channels and the less chance you will make mistakes that will cost you in terms of time and reputation.
+The tighter your routine, the quicker you will become at fulfilling your orders, the greater the chance you will keep on top of stock levels, and the less chance that you will make mistakes costing time and reputation.
+Here’s how:

 Think your activities through